Shares in Sibanye-Stillwater shed nearly 10% as firm details litany of threats in third quarter - Miningmx

 The outcome of these problems in the third quarter was a 45% year-on-year decline in Ebitda of R8.46bn and a 5% decline quarter-on-quarter.
 RMB Morgan Stanley said the results would be viewed as “a miss” by the market, especially as they were impacted by the capital build.

 “It has been a recovery quarter from severe disruption in the first half of the year” said Wellsted.
 “The outlook is a lot better.
-We are back to normal at the gold mines, we have revised US PGM mines and stockpiles at the South African PGMs which should come through in the fourth quarter,” he said.
+We are back to normal at the gold mines, we have revised US PGM mines and stockpiles at the South African PGMs which should come through in the fourth quarter.”